 It’s also important to refrain from self-blame when things don’t go as planned.
 If symptoms continue to worsen, it’s not helpful to dwell on what could have caused it.
 Instead, choose to do the next right thing in treatment.
 The train may already be off the tracks, but you can’t go back in time to avoid derailment.
 All you can do is move the train back toward the tracks and go forward with what you know to do.

 5) Recognize what makes you come alive

 Some people may think about this one in terms of what they need, but all too often I’ve found that callings and the things that make one come alive seem to be pushed to the back burner.
 If there’s something that makes you happier, recognize it and try to do it more regularly.
-This could be meeting a friend for tea, taking a painting class, going on a date with your significant other, reading a book, or traveling.
+This could be meeting a friend for tea, coloring in your favorite adult coloring book, going on a date with your significant other, reading a book, or traveling.
 What makes you feel more fully yourself?

 When you’re sick and in a place where discouragement is a regular occurrence, it’s a time when your soul desperately needs to breathe and come alive.
 If you’re not sure what makes you come alive, start thinking about what you enjoyed in childhood or what always puts a smile on your face.
 Writing is the thing that makes me come alive.
 Every time I write and connect with others through writing, I feel a little more like myself.

 These are just five things to consider as you seek kindness in your battle with chronic illness.
 When it comes down to it, choosing to be kind to yourself is choosing to be intentional with the life you’ve been given.
 Right now, things may be rockier than you ever would have chosen, but you can choose to be kind and to give yourself grace even when it feels like everything is falling apart.